Clarisa Hardy

-Clarisa Rut Hardy Raskovan (born December 15, 1945, in Buenos Aires) is an Argentinian-born psychologist, anthropologist, writer and politician from Chile, Minister for Social Development and Planning during the first term of Michelle Bachelet.
+Clarisa Rut Hardy Raskovan (born December 15, 1945, in Buenos Aires) is an Argentine-born psychologist, social anthropologist, writer, academic, and politician from Chile.
+A member of the Socialist Party, she served as Minister for Social Development and Planning during the first term of President Michelle Bachelet, from 2006 to 2008, and has since remained active in Chilean center-left politics as a think-tank leader and academic.

-Biography

-Born in a Jewish family that fled to South America to escape from the Nazis, arrived to Chile at the age of five.
-Her father was the Indian filmmaker Boris Hardy.
+Early life and education

+Hardy was born into a Jewish family.
+Her paternal grandparents, Julius Hirsch Hardy and Elisa Kunin, were of English origin and came from a family of rabbis; fleeing anti-Jewish persecution in Russia and Germany, they emigrated to South America and settled in Argentina, and it was during this period of persecution that the family changed its surname from "Hirsch" to "Hardy".
+She is one of three children of the Argentine filmmaker Boris Hardy (born Boris Hirsch) and Sara Elena Raskovan, who died of cancer in 2008.
+Fleeing to escape from the Nazis, the family arrived to Chile when Clarisa was five years old.
+She obtained Chilean nationality in 1990.

-She studied at the Scuola Italiana of Santiago, and psychology at the University of Chile and later obtained a master's degree in social anthropology at the University of Oxford.
+She studied at the Scuola Italiana of Santiago, and then psychology at the University of Chile, where she was a student leader and militant of the Movimiento Universitario de Izquierda (University Left Movement, MUI).
+She later obtained a postgraduate diploma in social anthropology at the University of Oxford.

-Professional and public career
+Career

+Early public service and exile (1972–1983)

-Her first job as a public servant was in 1972, when she was appointed Human Resources Manager of the state-owned Corporación de Fomento de la Producción (Corfo).
+Hardy's first job as a public servant came in 1972, during the government of President Salvador Allende, when she was appointed head of the Department of Labor Relations, within the Sub-management of Current Consumption, at the state-owned Corporación de Fomento de la Producción (Corfo).

 In 1974, Hardy left Chile to teach at the School of Psychology of the National Autonomous University of Mexico.
 Later, also in Mexico, between 1982 and 1983, she worked as a researcher for the Center for Social and Economic Studies of the Third World (Ceestem).